Police Warn Plane Spotters at RAF Fairford: Snap Jets and You Could Face Terrorism Charges

 “Photographing in public is usually legal, but images that could help terrorists or endanger safety can be inspected, stopped, or deleted by police under terrorism laws.”

-Local Disruption and Community Concerns
+Local Chaos and Community Concerns

 “We’re keeping access roads and pavements clear with regular patrols and reviewing all options to support the local community.”

-Plane Spotters Face Tough Choices
+Spotters Face Tough Choices

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.